Indrakens/cocktail-haven/README.md

 * The Code Institute reference material was used as a general reference for things that I had previously done during the course
 * Course content for portfolio project 4 helped able to complete this project
 # BUGS
-* I wasn' able to check python testing in terminal, didn't show any testing.py files.
+* I wasn't able to check python testing in terminal, didn't show any testing.py files.
 I had to add code in settings.py.

 |        |        |
 |--------|--------|